dvirBiton1/Brute_Force/README.md

 Scripts that demonstrate the brute force attack.

+The first script is an port scanning tool show you witch ports are open on a target.

-The first script is an attack tool which at the end of its run produces a file with the passwords.
+The second script is an attack tool which at the end of its run produces a file with the passwords.

-The second script is a mitigation tool, which detects brute force attacks.
+The third script is a mitigation tool, which detects brute force attacks.
 Based on reading logs.

 ### preinstalls: